fps4/core-backup/README.md

 - Ships as a slim Python+Git Docker image ready for cron-driven execution.

 ## Quick Start
-1. Copy `config/github-backup.yaml.example` (or create the file in a sibling private repository such as `../project-core-backup/config/github-backup.yaml`) and adjust values for your organization.
+1. Copy `config/github-backup.yaml.example` to `config/github-backup.yaml` (or point `CONFIG_PATH` at your own file) and adjust values for your organization.
 Provide a GitHub token or SSH key via mounted secrets.
 2. Build the image:
    ```bash
    docker build -t github-backup .